vkbo/novelWriter/docs/source/setup_linux.rst

 Pre-Releases
 ------------

-There is also a `Pre-Release PPA`_ available beta releases and release candidates.
+There is also a `Pre-Release PPA`_ available with beta releases and release candidates of novelWriter.
+For Ubuntu, run the following commands:

 .. code-block:: console